anttijuu/O3-chat-client/TESTS-README.md

 There are **three test configuration files** to edit, `test-config-1.xml`, `test-config-2.xml` and `test-config-3.xml`.

-The contents of each file similar:
+The contents of each file is similar:

 ```XML
 <testconfig>